 O&M Manuals also keep this in mind and have a section on what to do during emergencies.
 It highlights various plausible situations and tells you procedures to follow during them.

 The last thing you need in an emergency is more chaos.
-So, O&M Manuals give you all the instructions you need during emergencies so that you can avoid chaos and solve the issue at hand.
+O&M Manuals give you all the instructions you need during emergencies to avoid chaos and solve the issue at hand.

 Different types of manuals